Duality Theory for Bounded Lattices: A Comparative Study: From Gehrke-van Gool to Hartung

 The above lemmas verify that $\H$ satisfies the conditions of \cref{def: Hartung space}.
 We thus have:

 \begin{proposition} If $\G = (X, R, Y)$ is a GvG-space, then $\H = (X_0, R_0, Y_0)$ is a Hartung space. \end{proposition}

 It follows from \cite[Ex.~4.1]{GvG14} that in general $X_0$ is properly contained in $X$.
-The example of Gehrke--van Gool is infinite.
+The example of Gehrke-van Gool is infinite.
 The next proposition shows that this is unavoidable as $X_0 = X$ in the finite case (see \cite[Ex.~5.4]{GvG14}):

 \begin{proposition} If $\G = (X, R, Y)$ is a finite GvG-space, then $X_0 = X$. \end{proposition}